comprobo20/comprobo20/docs/How to/setup_your_environment.md

 ## Setting up a Dual Boot

 In order to setup your computer for dual boot, you need to create a bootable USB thumb drive with Ubuntu 20.04 on it.
 Itzgeek has [a nice walkthrough of how to do this](https://www.itzgeek.com/post/how-to-install-ubuntu-20-04-alongside-with-windows-10-in-dual-boot/) that will allow you to take an existing USB thumb drive and convert it into a bootable installer.

+> Although we recommend Noetic, if you are using Melodic, you would want to install Ubuntu 18.04 instead.

 A few quick notes:
 * If you have Ubuntu 18.04, you can upgrade it 20.04 using [these instructions](https://ubuntu.com/blog/how-to-upgrade-from-ubuntu-18-04-lts-to-20-04-lts-today).